-As an exception to this rule, each student has two slip-days that may be used when submitting programming assignments throughout the semester.
+As an exception to this rule, each student has five slip-days that may be used when submitting programming assignments (both incremental milestones and the final assignment) throughout the semester.
 Each slip-day provides an automatic 24-hour extension.
-You may use up both slip-days on a single assignment, meaning that the maximum automatic extension is 48 hours.
-Students can pool their remaining slip days for the last two programming assignments.
-For example, if both students in a group have one slip day remaining before the fifth programming assignment, then they can use those two slip days on either the fifth or sixth programming assignment, or they can use one slip day for each.
+The PA code and report are treated as a single assignment for the purposes of slip days (i.e., a single slip day provides an automatic 24-hour extension for submitting a student's code, report, or both).
+When working with a partner, both students must have a slip day to secure an automatic 24-hour extension.
 Regardless, the maximum automatic extension is 48 hours.
-To use a slip day, simply submit the report late; CMS will allow assignments to be uploaded up to two days late.
-You are responsible for keeping track of how many slip days you have remaining then, although the system will allow the upload, we will not grade the assignment (or we will grade the latest upload before the due date).
-The purpose of the slip-day system is to give you the freedom to more effectively manage your time.
+The purpose of the slip-day system is to give students the freedom to more effectively manage their time.
 The due dates for the course are available at the beginning of the semester, so please plan ahead so you can handle weeks with many other deadlines.
+To use a slip day, simply submit the report late; Canvas will allow assignments to be uploaded up to two days late.
+You are responsible for keeping track of how many slip days you have remaining.
+If you accidentally submit an assignment late without the proper number of slip days remaining then, although the system will allow the upload, we will not grade the assignment (or we will grade the latest upload before the due date).

-12.E Regrade Policy
+11.E Regrade Policy

 Addition errors in the total score are always applicable for regrades.
 Regrades concerning the actual solution should be rare and are only permitted when there is a significant error.
 Please only make regrade requests when the case is strong and a significant number of points are at stake.
-Regrade requests should be submitted online via a private post on Piazza within one week of when an assignment is returned to the student.
+Regrade requests should be submitted online via a private post on Ed within one week of when an assignment is returned to the student or within one week of when an exam is reviewed with the class.
 You must provide a justification for the regrade request.

-12.F Collaboration Policy
+11.F Collaboration Policy

-The work you submit in this course is expected to be the result of your individual effort only, or in the case of the final two programming assignments, the result of you and your group's effort only.
+The work you submit in this course is expected to be the result of your individual effort only, or in the case of the final programming assignment, the result of you and your group's effort only.
 Your work should accurately demonstrate your understanding of the material.
 The use of a computer in no way modifies the standards of academic integrity expected under the University Code.

 You are encouraged to study together and to discuss information and concepts covered in lecture with other students.
 You can give "consulting" help to or receive "consulting" help from other students.
 Students can also freely discuss basic computing skills or the course infrastructure.
 However, this permissible cooperation should never involve one student (or group) having possession of or observing in detail a copy of all or part of work done by someone else, in the form of an email, an email attachment file, a flash drive, a hard copy, or on a computer screen.
 Students are not allowed to seek consulting help from online forums outside of Cornell University.
 Students are not allowed to use online solutions (e.g., from Course Hero) from previous offerings of this course.
-Students are encouraged to seek consulting help from their peers and from the course staff via office hours and the online Piazza discussion forums.
+Students are encouraged to seek consulting help from their peers and from the course staff via office hours and the online Ed discussion forums.
 If a student receives consulting help from anyone outside of the course staff, then the student must acknowledge this help on the submitted assignment.